fndvit/mds-udg-viz-i-dgcp-hackathon-23/README.md

 **Deliverables:**

-* Brief summary of the methodology used by the pandas 🐼 and the rhinos 🦏
+* Brief summary of the methodology used by the pandas 🐼 and the owls 🦉
 * A criteria to determine country hotspots
 * ObservableHQ notebook with the prototype that helps policy-makers simulate different pollution-reduction scenarios